ne-v0y/franka-async-rl/README.md

 2. Install ROS dependencies
 3. Activate local virtual environment `source venv/bin/activate`
 4. In the same terminal, go to your `~/catkin_ws` and run `.franka.sh remote`
-5. Go back to the project root and run `python franka_train.py`.
+5. Go back to the project root and run `python franka_train.py --async_mode (for parallel mode, or ignore it for serial mode)`.
 Arguments can be found defined in this file.

 #### Misc
 1. Test your camera feed with `v4l2-ctl -d /dev/video0 --list-formats-ext`
 2. If your virtual env complains about ROS dependencies, set your `PYTHONPATH` to your virtual env python. e.g. `export PYTHONPATH="$PYTHONPATH:<path-to-root>"`
 3. If you have issues with the environment, check with `<root>/debug_scripts/collect_env.py`

----

-### To run the reaching task
-1. Open a terminal (task can’t be run in pycharm due to its restrictions).
-2. Cd to the `franka_async_rl` directory.
-3. Type `python3 franka_train.py --target_type reaching --camera_id 0 (or 1, based on your actual camera id) --async_mode (for parallel mode, or ignore it for serial mode)`
-### To run the tracking task
-- TBD

 ### To run with SenseAct communicator
 - TBD